 The trees seem to be just normal palms but when you get up close you quickly realize they are unique yucca trees...and the rock formations… they look like every single rock was placed just perfectly to form a beautiful composition.
 It’s definitely worth $30 fee to get into the national park.
 Also, don’t forget to check out options for camping in many beautiful areas throughout the park.

 The desert is a super special place to me.
-The vibe Joshua Tree carries is one of peace and preservation, two things I don’t always have in my life being an owner of two businesses and a self-employed artist.
+The vibe Joshua Tree carries is one of peace and preservation.
 If you are looking for big box stores and a bustling metropolis, this is not the place to go, but if you are looking to connect with the land and good people, as well as restore your mind and body, Joshua Tree is the place.

 Moss & Ginger: Don’t miss this magical bohemian vintage store when you shop around Joshua Tree!
 Moss & Ginger features handmade home goods and one-of-a-kind treasures that feel as if they were created just for you.

 La Copine: Best food in JTree!
-This farm to table restaurant offers incredible New American foods in a warm, minimalist setting.
+This is a farm to table restaurant that offers incredible New American foods in a warm, minimalist setting.

 29 Palms Inn: This charming and historic desert inn is situated minutes from Joshua Tree National Park.
-The inn features a vibrant poolside restaurant features fresh food and a full wine bar.
+The inn features a vibrant poolside restaurant, fresh food and a full wine bar.

 Palms Restaurant: This dive bar in Wonder Valley in the heart of the Mojave Desert and only 10 miles from JTree.
 The bar is a dive bar in the truest form featuring live music on Friday and Saturday nights and a delicious Sunday brunch.